MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Review reports

 You can find your completed reports at **Data diagnostic report** and **Risk diagnostic report** in the navigation bar, or you can link to them from the dashboard.
-For deeper analysis, you can download the full reports.
+For deeper analysis, you can download the full reports as .docx files.